AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 2. **Performance**: The application should respond to commands instantly (< 100ms) for typical operations with up to 50 modules.

 3. **Reliability**: Data persistence for reviews should not fail silently.
+The `ReviewSyncManager` shutdown hook ensures data is flushed on exit.
 If file operations fail, users should be notified.

 4. **Portability**: The application should run on any system with Java 11 or higher installed (Windows, macOS, Linux).

 5. **Maintainability**: Code should follow object-oriented principles with clear separation of concerns.
 Each command class should be independent and easily modifiable.

 6. **Data Integrity**: Grade point calculations must be accurate.
-Invalid grades should be rejected with appropriate error messages.
+Invalid grades should be rejected.
+For review data, the `ReviewCleaner` component ensures corrupted or incomplete entries are automatically removed from the data file to prevent loading invalid data.

 7. **Scalability**: The filtering mechanism should handle multiple filter criteria efficiently using predicate-based filtering.